CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the **Shared** page:

 * in **Shared to the project** you can view the **buckets that other CSC projects (belonging to your colleagues or collaborators) shared with you**.
-Next to the bucket name, under **Bucket Owner**,  it is displayed the ID associated to CSC project to which the bucket belongs to (also called SD Account).
+Next to the bucket name, under **Bucket Owner**,  it displays the ID associated with the CSC project to which the bucket belongs to (also called SD Account).
 With double click you can access the bucket and view the content (if you have reading access) or add files to the container (if you have edits rights).

 !!! note
-    All the buckets listed here are owned by another users that can decide when to revoke your access.
+    All the buckets listed here are owned by other users which can decide when to revoke your access.
 You will not be able to access the file from SD Desktop until you make a copy of the bucket.

 * in **Shared with the project** you can view the buckets which  **you shared with other CSC projects**.
 In this case you own the shared buckets and you can decide when to revoke access.